lkemen/ui-exercise/README.md

 If not, let's install everything!

 #### Install Node + npm, Git, Ruby and Compass
-An easy way to install eveything if you are on OSX is to install [Homebrew](http://brew.sh/) first.
+An easy way to install everything if you are on OSX is to install [Homebrew](http://brew.sh/) first.

 [Follow the instruction](https://changelog.com/install-node-js-with-homebrew-on-os-x/) to install Node + npm.